apache/trafficcontrol/docs/source/api/tenants_id.rst

 Response Structure
 ------------------
-:active:      A boolean which indicates whether or not the tenant is active
+:active:      A boolean which indicates whether or not the :term:`Tenant` is active
-:id:          The integral, unique identifier of this tenant
+:id:          The integral, unique identifier of this :term:`Tenant`
-:name:        This tenant's name
+:name:        This :term:`Tenant`'s name
-:parentId:    The integral, unique identifier of this tenant's parent
+:parentId:    The integral, unique identifier of this :term:`Tenant`'s parent

 .. code-block:: http
 	:caption: Response Example